-With doctors and patients on high alert for symptoms during this deadly flu season, cases of what appear to be unusual signs of the disease are getting lots of attention.
+With doctors and patients on high alert for symptoms after last year's deadly flu season, cases of what appear to be unusual signs of the disease have been getting lots of attention.

 You're already on the lookout for fever, cough, sore throat and fatigue, but could hives signal the flu?
-Many people are alarmed now that a Nebraska woman’s recent Facebook post about her son’s experience has gone viral.
+Many people became alarmed after a Nebraska woman’s Facebook post about her son’s experience went viral in January.

 The boy tested positive for influenza, but had no symptoms other than the hives.
 "No fever, no cough, and no runny nose," Brodi Willard wrote in her post, which included a photo of the boy holding up an arm covered in bumps.

 But while a rash with a fever is an emergency flu warning sign for children, hives just by themselves aren’t necessarily something to be on the lookout for, an infectious disease specialist said.

 Dr. William Schaffner, a professor of preventive medicine at the Vanderbilt University School of Medicine, called the case "very, very odd," especially since the boy had no other symptoms.
 He shared the details with other colleagues who are flu experts.

 “We’re all scratching our heads.
 We’ve never heard of it before, so I think the answer is a strong maybe.
 It certainly is unusual,” Schaffner told TODAY.
 “Just a rash alone without any other symptoms… I wouldn’t run right away with a diagnosis of influenza on the basis of this anecdote.”

 He wondered if the child was carrying the influenza virus without being infected, with the hives just a coincidence.